mishra-gaurav-04/mishra-gaurav-04/README.md

 - 👋 Hi, I’m @mishra-gaurav-04
-- 👀 I’m interested in coding,machine learning and blockchain
+- 👀 I’m interested in coding,web development
-- 🌱 I’m currently learning backend web devlopment
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on backend projects
 - 📫 How to reach me --> can email me on gaurav.info216@gmail.com